kratisto/docs/pages/public_cloud/compute/savings_plans/guide.en-bg.md

 ## Understanding billing

+> [!info]
+>
+> Please note that it is not yet possible to modify a Savings Plan.
+Please contact the Sales team.
+>

 To better understand your billing once you subscribe to a Savings Plan, here is an explanation of the different lines you can find.

 /// details | Billing for Savings Plan instances